Loans Mortgages

 baranq/Adobe Middle aged couple home owners

 The most crucial factor in deciding whether you want to move into an HOA community is to know yourself and your preferences.
-You want to avoid throwing money away on a bad HOA situation.
+You want to stop throwing money away on a bad HOA situation.

 Some people thrive in a close-knit community and like the reassurance of the rules and regulations that are in place.
 Others like to put their stake firmly in their own ground and believe no one else should tell them what to do with their property.